 She and her husband Mike reside in Waterbury and enjoy spending time with their five children and six grandchildren.

-Travel Committee Co-Chairs
+Publications Committee Co-Chairs

 Bob Grady was born in Waterbury, attended local schools and graduated from Sacred Heart High School, where he was co-captain of the Championship swimming team.
 He then spent four years in the U.S. Navy as an aviation electronic technician.